 The 19th Amendment recognized the right to vote for many women—but not all.
-This year, we celebrate the Boise individuals who mobilized and empowered women to advocate for suffrage, and expands the conversation to include underrepresented groups.
-Learn more from our History Programs Manager, Brandi Burns.
+In 2020, we celebrated the Boise individuals who mobilized and empowered women to advocate for suffrage, and expands the conversation to include underrepresented groups.
+Learn more: So We Did: Celebrating Women's Suffrage at 100.

 Experience one of our cultural sites from a distance with At Home with the James Castle House.

 Join us from the comfort of your home to explore resources, entertainment and learning opportunities for everyone.
 This new page will be updated regularly, sharing with you what we find so special about James Castle, his work, and his house.

 Enjoy our archive of interviews with members of Boise's cultural community on the Creators, Makers, & Doers blog.

 Developed in the spirit of the Boise City Department of Arts & History’s mission, the Creators, Makers, & Doers series is motivated to explore the lives and processes of the creative community and ignite conversation around all the great work happening Boise.